Docs

 Although this separation looks clean, it quickly causes issues.
 Specifically, a particular feature (or concern) usually spans multiple types.

-• The team that manages product data can contain all product-related logic in a single that they own unilaterally.
+• The team that manages product data can contain all product-related logic in a single subgraph that they own unilaterally.

 Concern-based separation